potatoDie/AngularDice/README.md

 ##v3.0
 Give parent component access to properties and methods of child, using @ViewChild decorator

+##4.0
+User may chose max value for die (2-9).
+Show eyes on die 1-9.

 ## Options
 Let user determine maximium number of eyes on die (2-9)